Yoan98/Ncurator/README.en.md

 *   **Offline Use**: Can be used completely offline after downloading the model.
 *   **Multi-source Import**: Supports PDF, DOCX, web crawling, browser bookmarks, Notion, Gmail, Google Drive, etc.
 *   **Intelligent Q&A**: Based on semantic and keyword search, intelligently understands questions and retrieves information from the knowledge base.

+## 💻 System Requirements

+*   **Basic Requirements**: 8GB of RAM or more is sufficient to smoothly run Ncurator.
+*   **Local LLM**: If you intend to use local large language models for AI Q&A, it is highly recommended that your device has a dedicated graphics card (GPU) for a better performance experience.
+16GB of RAM or more is recommended.

 ## 🏗️ Architecture Diagram